kaiwood/vscode-indentation-level-movement/README.md

 # Indentation Level Movement

-Move the cursor vertically at indentation levels.
+Lets your cursor jump with or without selection vertically at indentation levels.

-Default shortcuts are alt+up / alt+down on macOS and ctrl+up / ctrl+down on Windows and Linux.
+Default shortcuts are alt+up / alt+down on macOS and ctrl+up / ctrl+down on Windows and Linux, holding the shift key adds the selection.

+What is this good for, you ask?
+With this, you can quickly zip through your source code, jump from method to method or select whole blocks of text with one key press:

 ![Indentation Level Movement](images/indentation-level-movement.gif)

 ## Release Notes

+### 1.0.0

+The missing piece: Selections!

 ### 0.3.0